abnerrjo/BlogSourceCode/source/_posts/2015-10-13-building-a-restful-web-service-in-c-plus-plus.markdown

 ---
 layout: post
-title: "Building a RESTful web service in C++ (is it even possible?)"
+title: "Building a RESTful web service in C++"
 date: 2015-10-13 08:38:35 -0300
 comments: true
 categories: Tutorials, C++, Web, Service, REST
 ---
-If you ever thought about building a multi-platform system, you should know that a [Web Service](https://en.wikipedia.org/wiki/Web_service) is an essential part of your system.
+If you ever thought about building a multi-platform system, you should know that a [Web Service](https://en.wikipedia.org/wiki/Web_service) will be an essential part of your system.
 Instead of duplicating common operations among the devices, like registering an user or retrieving a list of items sorted by price, for example, it's better to move all those operations to a common Web Service and establish the communication through [HTTP requests](https://en.wikipedia.org/wiki/HTTP).

 <!-- more -->

 Recently, a class of web services has become pretty popular: [The REST web service](https://en.wikipedia.org/wiki/Representational_state_transfer).
 REST stands for **Re**presentational **S**tate **T**transfer.
 It's an architectural pattern where the requisitions are totally independent and don't keep any state on server.
-(It's different from a web service that keeps a "session" of the user).
+(It's different from a web service that keeps a "session" for the user, for example).
 Another remarking aspect of the REST is the use of common HTTP methods to implement "CRUD-like" systems.

 -> ![](https://www.chemaxon.com/app/themes/chemaxon/images/product_pages/jws/rest.jpg) <-